gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - AWS has **Regions** (cluster of data centers) all around the world
 - Example region names: `us-east-1`, `us-east-2`, `eu-west-3`, etc...
 - Most AWS services are **region-scoped** (e.g., EC2).
-In other words, if, for example, you you use a service in region `us-east-1` (N. Virginia) your data will not be replicated or synchronized to other regions (e.g., `us-east-2`, etc..), so you would have to re-create your infrastructure
+In other words, if, for example, you use a service in region `us-east-1` (N. Virginia) your data will not be replicated or synchronized to other regions (e.g., `us-east-2`, etc..), so you would have to re-create your infrastructure
 - Some AWS services are **global services**.
 This means they are **not** linked to any particular region (e.g., Identity and Access Management or IAM)

 ## AWS Availability Zones (AZs)